yoriiis/chunks-webpack-plugin/README.md

 ## Environment

-`ChunksWebpackPlugin` was built for Node.js 8.x and Webpack 4.x
+`ChunksWebpackPlugin` was built for Node.js `>=8.11.2` and Webpack `>=4.x`.

+## Demo

+The project includes a minimalist demo in the `./demo` directory to run the plugin and see ChunksWebpackPlugin implementation in action with SplitChunks.

 ## Basic usage